 Sixty days is longer than the amount of time permitted in any state’s rules of discovery of which we are aware.
 That means, in plain English, that if you request documents, the debt collector will never be able to provide you documents within the time permitted by law.
 They can get extensions – the courts are generous with time, normally – but even with extensions they may not be able to provide the documents within the required time.
 Therefore, you should push hard to get the information.

 It may even be that in California this arrangement violates the California Rules of Civil Procedure – and you have an even more powerful weapon at your disposal to attack their case.

-It is also extremely important to the pro se movement as a whole, and to everyone in it individually, that the original creditors charge for documents and only require themselves to provide documents in a small percentage of the debts.
-If EVERYONE asked for documents, the costs would simply bury the debt collectors, and the delays would likely make it impossible for them to answer discovery at all.
+It is important that the original creditors charge for documents and only require themselves to provide documents in a small percentage of the debts.
+If EVERYONE asked for documents, the costs might bury the debt collectors.
+And the delays would likely make it impossible for them to answer discovery at all.
 They would have to change their whole way of doing business.

 Another Way to Attack the Debt Collectors

-And if they do withdraw the reference, you can use that against them in your defense in their suit against you.
+If they do withdraw the reference, you might use that against them in defending their suit against you.

 Press – Hard – for the Assignment Contract

-Under all the circumstances, it makes a lot of sense for pro se defendants (and everybody else being sued for debt) to use the discovery process to get the assignment contracts.
-The debt collectors do not want to provide this to you, and they will lie about its existence, deceive you if they can, and stonewall you to the limits of their ability if you push for it.
+Under all the circumstances, you should use the discovery process to get the assignment contracts.
+Debt collectors do not want to provide this to you.
+They will lie about its existence, deceive you if they can, and stonewall you to the limits of their ability.
 We are developing tools for our members to use to make this fight a little easier.

 There are groups of people who energetically claim that things like this make a difference.
-They are unable to point to a respected authority (like a court opinion) that backs them up, but this doesn’t stop them.
+They can’t point to a strong case opinion that backs them up, but this doesn’t stop them.